DanBuchan/profile_drift/README.md

 # ESM MSATransformer experiment

-### esm_seq_generator.py
+## esm_seq_generator.py

-Here we use MSAtransformer to generate new sequences for pfam alignments
+Here we use MSAtransformer to generate new sequences for pfam alignments masked with differing amounts

-### NEXT
+masked_25.fa, masked_50.fa, masked_75.fa

+## find_closest_family_rep.py

+Open the list of drift families (parsed_pfam_iteration_data.csv).

 Calculate which pfam families our new sequences are closest to.

-Types of drift:
-Loss of query family PF06646
-Reduction of query family
-  New family dominates PF09134 PF14814 PF06347
-  Query spikes, reduces as contaminant family achieves steady equale state PF16697 Query spikes, reduces as contaminant family achieves steady state, contaminant dominates PF14814

-Accumulation of multiple families PF18725
-Purifying selection: loss or reduction of contaminant family PF06733 PF09224 Tiny contaminant family that never grows: PF10203 PF16428

-Multiple behaviours: PF14398 PF03142 PF15356 PF03266 PF03284
+Open parsed_pfam_iteration_data.csv to work out which families were are working on.

-Need to know the size of each family
+Open ~/Data/pfam/Pfam-A.full.uniprot to get all the family members for each of these.

+Output them to some files as we don't have to process the whole pfam file each time.

+Then take our generated seqs (i.e. masked_25.fa) and all against all fasta them against the family and drift family members.
+Taken an n-nearest (1, 3, and 5) nearest neighbour vote.

 # TODO